cjrh/lifter/README.md

 [starship](https://github.com/starship/starship),
 and many others.

+*lifter* works with other sites besides Github.
+The sample `lifter.config` includes a definition for downloading the amazing _redbean_ binary from @jart's site `https://justine.lol/redbean/`.
+You should check out that project, it's wild.

 ## Details

 I said that *lifter* is for fetch CLI binaries.
 That's what I'm *using* it for, but it's more than that.
 It's an engine for downloading things from web pages.
-There is a declarative mechanism for specifying how to find the item on a page.
+It works like a web scraper.
+There is a declarative mechanism for specifying how to find the download item on a page.
+You do have to do a bit of work to figure out the right CSS to target the download link correctly.

 Let's look at the ripgrep configuration entry: